Daniel-Mietchen/events/PIDapalooza-2021.md

 # About

 This file hosts materials related to my contribution to [PIDapalooza 2021](http://web.archive.org/web/20201106021021/https://www.pidapalooza.org/upcoming-festival), taking place online for 24h starting at 2.30pm UTC on January 27, 2021.
+The session proposal was [submitted](https://twitter.com/EvoMRI/status/1324820104060805128) on 6 November 2020.

 # Questions from the PIDapalooza 2021 Proposal Form
 * ```*``` Required